-Most car fault code readers will be able to test for issues upon idle.
-Testing the values of both Short Term Fuel Trim (STFT) and Long Term Fuel Trim (LTFT) will provide a signal of whether their is a vacuum leak.
+Most car code readers will be able to test for issues upon idle.
+Testing the values of both Short Term Fuel Trim (STFT) and Long Term Fuel Trim (LTFT) will provide a signal of whether there is a vacuum leak.

 What Causes A Vacuum Leak?

 The causes of a vacuum leak vary from car to car, however after years of working on older cars, the below are common causes:

 - Worn plastic connectors that need replacing

 - Throttle rods that are torn

 - EGR valve leaking